Deetss/Rails-Testing/README.md

 names and data that doesn’t overlap are helpful.
 * Using Capybara allows you to simulate user activity for endto-end tests of your Rails features
+* I like placing business logic outside Rails classes.
+It makes Prescription 8 that logic easier to test and manage.
+* Use :aggregate_failures to get the best features of single-assertion Prescription 9 and multiple-assertion tests